Antimatter543/old-site/_posts/2021-05-20-on-crushes.md

 For those who I asked before the questions were created, the time between gathering the info and recording it is extended so there might be some incorrect info here.
 Of course, if they didn't want to answer, they didn't have to.
 I did randomise the data so it wasn't most recent person is the latest number, but I decided against it (after I organised it...) because...
 I just didn't care enough.

-Notes: Three females have been surveyed, so the female representation size is not close to where I want it yet.
+Notes: Four females have been surveyed, so the female representation size is not close to where I want it yet.
 Will work on this.
 All surveyed individuals are not randomly picked individual, this is not a representative sample of the population.
 This is a representative sample of the types of people I feel comfortable speaking to (i.e am somewhat at least friends with) about just walking up to them and asking "How many crushes have you had?"
 No, I'm not going to make a random selection.

-<h3> Results </h3>
+### Results
 Here's a table of the results as of ~May 2021.
 This applies only to the number of crushes people have had in high school or before, except for our boy S (who's a virtual friend of mine).
 He's a bit older than high school (let's say somewhere mid 20s), so he's got a bit more.

 | Person | # of Crushes | Average Crush Duration | Shortest/Longest Duration of Crush | Instant or Gradual Crush Formation | Notes |